 "Michigan's economic future will be driven by the STEM fields," said Arthur Levine, president of the Woodrow Wilson National Fellowship Foundation.
 "Getting strong math and science teachers into Michigan's high-need schools means both creating opportunities for the young people who most need them and building the state's workforce."

 The W.K.
 Kellogg Foundation is based in Battle Creek, and works throughout the United States and internationally, as well as with sovereign tribes.
 Special emphasis is paid to priority places where there are high concentrations of poverty and where children face significant barriers to success.
 For more information, visit the W.K.
-Kellog Foundation.
+Kellog Foundation homepage.